 A summary of the role of the meniscus is given in a June 2021 paper (4) exploring the use of Platelet rich Plasma injections after meniscus surgery and whether the injections facilitated a faster healing.
 I will discuss that further below.

 “The meniscus plays an important role in the knee joint, as it plays a role in shock absorption and transmission, joint stabilization, proprioception, lubrication and nutrition of the articular cartilage.
 Biomechanical studies have shown that a loss of meniscal integrity leads to changes in kinematics and loading of the knee joint.
 Even a loss of only 15–34% of the meniscus tissue increases the load on the hyaline cartilage by up to 350%.”

-In this image we are look down at the top of the knee and seeing what sits on top of the shin bone.
+In this image we are looking down at the top of the knee and seeing what sits on top of the shin bone.
 On this knee’s right side is the medical collateral ligament next to the medical meniscus.
 To this knee’s left is the lateral meniscus and next to it is the lateral collateral ligament.
 We also see the red and white zones.

 Meniscus repair surgery research notes: “in the knees without the meniscus, the impact and load are three times higher.”